Chroma-2D/Chroma/README.md

 &nbsp; ▐ Cross-platform support - Windows, Linux *and maybe macOS if someone makes it work*.
 &nbsp; ▐ Hassle-free framework bring-up allowing you to prototype fast and without bullshit boilerplate.
 &nbsp; ▐ Supports GLSL shaders on any platform.
 No shader pre-compilation - plain old .frag and .vert.
+&nbsp; ▐ MIT licensed!
+Do whatever you want to/with it, I want my name on Chroma, though.
 &nbsp; ▐ Early feedback sessions suggest no documentation needed to understand the API.
 &nbsp; ▐ Err...
 Is actively developed?
 At least until I deem it feature-complete.
 &nbsp; ▐ Generally tries to make the gamedev's life easier rather than harder.